University of Technology Sydney

 See above re: compulsory formative activities.

-2. Applies key concepts in statistics and probability to draw conclusions from analysis.
+2. Applies key concepts in statistics and probability to draw conclusions from analysis of the articles.

 4. Demonstrates effective communication skills appropriate to the written genre.